515handwritten-expression/515-handwritten-mathematical-expression/README.md

 <li>The users first hit the <b>Choose file</b> buttom, and upload a <b>.png</b> file for the mathematical expression they want to use the system on.
 Then hit the <b>upload</b> buttom to upload the image.</li>
 <li>Once the image is uploaded, the website will show <b>calculating</b>, indicating that the website is calculating.</li>
 <li>Once the calculation is finished, a printed version of the expression will be shown on the webpage.
 If the expression is calculable (containing only numbers and calculable operations), a calculation result will appear on the website.</li>
 <li>If the calculation takes more than 30 seconds.
-It is possible that the backend run into a error.
-We recommand going back to the beginning site and try with another image.
+It is possible that the backend runs into a error.
+We recommand going back to the starting site and try with another image.</li>
 </ol>